Sunday, August 2, 2009

 b) External Great Powers Group: US, the European Union, Russia, and China.

-c) Central Conflictual Powers Group: Israel,
+c) Central Conflictual Powers Group: Israel, Syria, Lebanon, and the Palestinian Authority.

 d) Regional Powers Group: Jordan, Egypt, Saudi Arabia, and Iran.